dotnet/dotNext/docs/features/cluster/raft.md

 * Replication
 * Cluster configuration management

 The core of Raft implementation is [RaftCluster&lt;TMember&gt;](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster`1) class which contains transport-agnostic implementation of Raft algorithm.
 First-class support of Raft in ASP.NET Core as well as other features are based on this class.
+In addition to original Raft implementation, the library provides the following augmentations and extensions:
+* Pre-voting phase
+* Standby state
+* Automatic failure detection and reconfiguration of membership list

 # Consensus
 Correctness of consensus algorithm is tightly coupled with Write-Ahead Log defined via `AuditTrail` property of [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface or via Dependency Injection.
 If your application requires only consensus without replication of real data then [ConsensusOnlyState](xref:DotNext.Net.Cluster.Consensus.Raft.ConsensusOnlyState) implementation is used.
 Note that this implementation is used by default as well.
 It is lighweight and fast.
 However it doesn't store state on disk.
 Consider to use [persistent WAL](./wal.md) as fully-featured persistent log for Raft.